H-96

 An Act to provide accountability in the use of biometric recognition technology and comprehensive enforcement

-Regulates the collection, storage, and processing of biometric data by private entities in Massachusetts, imposing duties of loyalty, care, and confidentiality on covered entities.
-Prohibits the use of biometric data for consequential automated decisions and bans the operation of biometric recognition technology in places open to the public.
-Requires affirmative, specific, informed consent for processing biometric data and prohibits sale of such data to third parties.
-Covered entities exclude federal, state, and local government, law enforcement, national security, and intelligence agencies.
-Enforcement is through the attorney general under Mass.
-Gen. Laws ch.
-93A, § 4; violations of the decision-making and public surveillance provisions are declared per se unfair or deceptive trade practices.
+Regulates the collection, storage, and processing of biometric data and biometric recognition technology in Massachusetts.
+Imposes duties of loyalty, care, and confidentiality on any private person or entity that handles biometric data, including consent requirements, a ban on biometric data sales, data security obligations, and anti-discrimination protections for users who withhold consent.
+Prohibits the use of biometric data for consequential automated decisions (employment, housing, credit, etc.) and bans the operation of biometric recognition technology equipment in any place open to the general public.
+Enforcement is through the Attorney General under chapter 93A, with violations of the decision-making and surveillance restrictions declared per se unfair or deceptive acts.
+Government entities, law enforcement, and intelligence agencies are excluded from coverage.

 Summary

-Regulates the collection, storage, and processing of biometric data by private entities in Massachusetts, imposing duties of loyalty, care, and confidentiality on covered entities.
-Prohibits the use of biometric data for consequential automated decisions and bans the operation of biometric recognition technology in places open to the public.
-Requires affirmative, specific, informed consent for processing biometric data and prohibits sale of such data to third parties.
-Covered entities exclude federal, state, and local government, law enforcement, national security, and intelligence agencies.
-Enforcement is through the attorney general under Mass.
-Gen. Laws ch.
-93A, § 4; violations of the decision-making and public surveillance provisions are declared per se unfair or deceptive trade practices.
+Regulates the collection, storage, and processing of biometric data and biometric recognition technology in Massachusetts.
+Imposes duties of loyalty, care, and confidentiality on any private person or entity that handles biometric data, including consent requirements, a ban on biometric data sales, data security obligations, and anti-discrimination protections for users who withhold consent.
+Prohibits the use of biometric data for consequential automated decisions (employment, housing, credit, etc.) and bans the operation of biometric recognition technology equipment in any place open to the general public.
+Enforcement is through the Attorney General under chapter 93A, with violations of the decision-making and surveillance restrictions declared per se unfair or deceptive acts.
+Government entities, law enforcement, and intelligence agencies are excluded from coverage.

 Enforcement & Penalties